wp-plugins/wangguard/readme.txt

 If you need another localization, please feel free to [contact us](http://www.wangguard.com/contact)

-= Is wangguard a free service? =
+= Is WangGuard a free service? =

 It is free for personal use.
-If you earn more than $200 with your site or you are a company, you must pay a very small fee.
+If you earn more than $200/month with your site or you are a company, you must pay a very small fee.
 Now WangGuard are Free to everyone for a limited time!.
 Use this time to perform all the tests you want and determine the effectiveness of WangGuard.

 == Changelog ==